-During the six months ended June 30, 2020, we implemented additional user access security controls and other controls of IT security and are in the process of implementing additional change management controls.
-We have also implemented and documented additional controls over data received from third parties.
-We expect to have these new controls fully implemented and tested by the end of the third quarter of 2020 and to be able to consider them fully remediated at that time.
+During the nine months ended September 30, 2020, we implemented additional user access security controls and other controls of IT security, as well as implemented additional change management controls to remediate the previously identified material weakness.
+We have also implemented and documented additional controls over data received from third parties to remediate the material weakness related to this data.